Life in the UK Test for Non-Native Speakers

 You have nearly 2 minutes per question (45 minutes for 24 questions).
 This is plenty of time, but practice helps you feel comfortable.

-6. Use Audio Resources
+6. Use audio resources

 If reading is challenging, supplement with audio: